 Table 7-6 shows that industrial real estate can be broken into different property types.
-Over the past several years, distribution has been a rapidly growing segment, overtaking manufacturing as the largest industrial property type by square footage.
-In 2024, distribution space absorbed over 325,000 ft2, while manufacturing space absorbed more than 505,000 ft2.
-Nearly 900,000 ft2 of warehouse space is under construction.
-Despite the higher absorption of manufacturing in 2024, the long-term trend of distribution space expansion is likely to continue, as online shopping continues to grow and people expect fast delivery of orders.
-To this extent, Amazon repurposed two vacant malls in the NOACA region and a third in neighboring Summit County.
+Over the past several years, warehouse and distribution has been a rapidly growing segment, overtaking manufacturing as the largest industrial property type by square footage.
+Through the first three quarters of 2020, occupied warehouse space grew by nearly 300,000 square feet, while manufacturing space declined by more than 430,000 square feet; nearly 625,000 square feet of warehouse space is also under construction.
+This trend is likely to continue, as online shopping continues to grow and people expect fast delivery of orders.
+To this extent, Amazon repurposed two vacant malls in the NOACA region and a third in neighboring Summit County in just the past two years.
 Community officials for the Euclid Square and Randall Park malls in Cuyahoga County recognized they could repurpose these large buildings and leverage the existing roads, sewers, and utilities around them.